desmondw/snowflake/README.md

-##Snowflake - Generate Unique CSS Selectors
+Snowflake - Generate Unique CSS Selectors
+---

 Snowflake is a simple way to get unique css selectors from elements on a webpage.